somerealnumbers/itbreg/README.md

 ## Logistic Regression

+### R

 ```
 R/lr.R
 ```
 A single binary target variable and more than one continuous predictor variables.

 ## Required Software